* HSBC China flash PMI falls to seven-month low of 49.6

 bank said the trade should be closed with losses of $236 a tonne or 3.1 percent.

-Bhar said the LME copper market was unlikely to revisit 18-month lows hit
+Soc Gen's Bhar said the LME copper market was unlikely to revisit 18-month

-early in the month just below $6,800 a tonne due to support from restricted
+lows hit early in the month of just below $6,800 a tonne due to support from

-copper supply, including the length of a mine closure in Indonesia after a
+restricted copper supply, including the length of the mine closure.

 "It may be that the supply side comes to the rescue of a fairly weak demand